 I could have created this with my Cricut Explore, either by creating a stencil to use with my outdoor paint or by using my Cricut Outdoor Vinyl.
 I opted to use the pencil transfer technique and save my vinyl supplies.
 This method a great alternative to making a stencil but does require a printer.
 I go over everything in the steps below!

 Supplies Needed for DIY Autumn Ombre Sign

 - Wooden sign – I found mine at Joann Fabrics.
 It was originally a beach sign on super clearance.
 I love buying wooden signs from the seasonal decor sections once they get to 70% off or more.
 If you are handy with wood, you could definitely make your own!

-- Access to printer – home or at a local printing shop.
-I used my Epson printer.
+- Access to a printer – home or at a local printing shop.
+I used my Epson printer

 Step One: Paint the wooden sign.
 If you are handy with wood, you could build your own sign.
 Since I am not super handy with cutting wood, I purchased a pre-assembled sign from Joann Fabrics.
-Michaels and Hobby Lobby are other great places to check for signs like this on clearance.
+Michaels is another great place to check for signs like this on clearance.

 To create the ombre effect, start by painting each wooden board a different color with the darkest color at the top and lightest at the bottom.
 I used my sign with a yellow mum so I had my colors ombre from red to yellow with orange in the middle.
 I painted my top board with Geranium Red, my middle board with Pumpkin (so perfect!) and my bottom board with Marigold.

 It took me three coats of paint to cover up the words printed on my signs.
 Then I added another layer of paint with the ombre effect.
 Add the ombre layer while the third layer of paint is still wet.